ianquigley-sap/fiori-innovation-day-hands-on/README.md

 ## Description

 This repository contains the material for the SAP Fiori Apps with GenAI (Hands-on) for using generative AI to build SAP Fiori apps.
-For particpants with their own laptop, please scan this QR code to get to the repository.
+For participants with their own laptop, please scan this QR code to get to the repository.

 Landscape:https://lcapteched.eu10.build.cloud.sap/lobby